malekai-gauntlet/gymtime/gymtime/Features/Home/Documents/workout-template-feature.md

 ## Technical Notes
 - Use existing Supabase tables and models
 - Leverage current workout data structure
 - Keep UI changes minimal for MVP
+- Handle dates in UTC format when displaying to avoid timezone shifts